ahead-labs-open-source/iac-toolset/README.md

 # Terraform modules #

-This repository contains Terraform modules to be used in any Terraform project in order to simplify things and reuse code.
+Opinionated repository that contains Terraform modules to be used in any Terraform project in order to simplify things and reuse code.

 ## More information ##